Sewage Treatment Plants - Options - WTE

 The cleaned liquid then passes to a final settlement tank stage to remove the fine solids.

 The difference between SAF and MBBR is how the media is installed in the tank.
-In a SAF system the media is static, whereas the media in an MBBR sewage treament plant is mobile.
-This is a key difference because SAF plants are less able to stop the media blocking becuase "dead zones" always form.
-More maintenece is required therefore SAF sewage treatment plants have higher running costs due to the requirement to clean and replace the media.
+In a SAF system the media is static, whereas the media in an MBBR sewage treatment plant is mobile.
+This is a key difference.
+SAF plants are less able to stop the media blocking because "dead zones" always form.
+More maintenence is required therefore SAF sewage treatment plants have higher running costs due to the requirement to clean and replace the media.
 MBBR systems constantly circulate the media and "dead zones" cannot form.
-This reduces the maintenance requirments and improves treatment efficiency.
+This reduces the maintenance requirements and improves treatment efficiency.

 The treated wastewater effluent can be discharged to a Soakaway Drainage field system, ditch, or watercourse, (subject to Local Authority and Environment Agency Consents, if applicable).
 Traditional Soakaways are not allowed for sewage systems.